usc-ctin583/usc-ctin583.github.io/docs/courseinfo.md

 Behavior that persistently or grossly interferes with classroom activities is considered disruptive behavior and may be subject to disciplinary action.
 Such behavior inhibits other students' ability to learn and an instructor's ability to teach.
 A student responsible for disruptive behavior may be required to leave class pending discussion and resolution of the problem and may be reported to the Office of Student Judicial Affairs for disciplinary action.

 Discrimination, sexual assault, intimate partner violence, stalking, and harassment are prohibited by the university.
-You are encouraged to report all incidents to the Office of Equity and Diversity/Title IX Office (equity.usc.edu) and/or to the Department of Public Safety (dps.usc.edu).
+You are encouraged to report all incidents to the [Office of Equity and Diversity/Title IX Office](equity.usc.edu) and/or to the [Department of Public Safety](dps.usc.edu).
 This is important for the health and safety of the whole USC community.
 Faculty and staff must report any information regarding an incident to the Title IX Coordinator who will provide outreach and information to the affected party.
-The Sexual Assault Resource Center webpage (sarc.usc.edu) fully describes reporting options.
-Relationship and Sexual Violence Services (engemannshc.usc.edu/rsvp) provides 24/7 confidential support.
+[The Sexual Assault Resource Center webpage](sarc.usc.edu) fully describes reporting options.
+[Relationship and Sexual Violence Services](engemannshc.usc.edu/rsvp) provides 24/7 confidential support.

 ## 🏄‍♂️ Academic Integrity
 Plagiarism – presenting someone else’s ideas as your own, either verbatim or recast in your own words or code – is a serious academic offense with serious consequences.
-Please familiarize yourself with the discussion of plagiarism in SCampus in Part B, Section 11, “Behavior Violating University Standards” (policy.usc.edu/student/scampus/part-b).
+Please familiarize yourself with the discussion of plagiarism in SCampus in Part B, Section 11, [“Behavior Violating University Standards”](policy.usc.edu/student/scampus/part-b).
 Other forms of academic dishonesty are equally unacceptable.
-See additional information in SCampus and university policies on scientific misconduct (policy.usc.edu/scientificmisconduct).
+See additional information in SCampus and university policies on [scientific misconduct](policy.usc.edu/scientificmisconduct).

 General principles of academic honesty include the concept of respect for the intellectual property of others, the expectation that individual work will be submitted unless otherwise allowed by an instructor, and the obligations both to protect one’s own academic work from misuse by others as well as to avoid using another’s work as one’s own.
 All students are expected to understand and abide by these principles.
-Students will be referred to the Office of Student Judicial Affairs and Community Standards for further review, should there be any suspicion of academic dishonesty.
-The Review process can be found at www.usc.edu/student-affairs/SJACS/.
+Students will be referred to the [Office of Student Judicial Affairs and Community Standards](www.usc.edu/student-affairs/SJACS/) for further review, should there be any suspicion of academic dishonesty.
+The Review process can be found at [USC Student Affairs](www.usc.edu/student-affairs/SJACS/).

 For this class, you are encouraged to copy and modify code from online sources and from class demonstration projects.
 You are also welcome to work together on individual assignments.
-However, you must always label and provide attribution for work that is not your own, using a credits screen in your game or a credits.txt file delivered with your build.
+However, you must always label and provide attribution for work that is not your own, using a credits screen in your game or a `credits.txt` file delivered with your build.

-You must provide attribution:
+**You must provide attribution:**

-* If you use more than 3 lines of code from an external source without substantially modifying it
+- [x] If you use more than 3 lines of code from an external source without substantially modifying it
-* If you use any assets (images, textures, sounds, etc.) that are not your own work
+- [x] If you use any assets (images, textures, sounds, etc.) that are not your own work
+- [x] If you pair programmed with another student, give credits to both you and the other student
+- [x] If you use references from a resource such as a paper, remember to include citations

 You may use any code presented in class without attribution.
 If you are not sure whether you need to document something, document it.
 If you are uncertain about what constitutes plagiarism, it is your responsibility to ask the instructor for clarification.

 ## 🐶 Support Systems
 A number of USC’s schools provide support for students who need help with scholarly writing.
 Check with your advisor or program staff to find out more.
-Students whose primary language is not English should check with the American Language Institute (ali.usc.edu), which sponsors courses and workshops specifically for international students.
+Students whose primary language is not English should check with the [American Language Institute](ali.usc.edu), which sponsors courses and workshops specifically for international students.

-The Office of Disability Services and Programs (dsp.usc.edu) provides certification for students with disabilities and helps arrange the relevant accommodations.
-If an officially declared emergency makes travel to campus infeasible, USC Emergency Information (emergency.usc.edu) will provide safety and other updates, including ways in which instruction will be continued by means of Blackboard, teleconferencing, and other technology.
+The [Office of Disability Services and Programs](dsp.usc.edu) provides certification for students with disabilities and helps arrange the relevant accommodations.
+If an officially declared emergency makes travel to campus infeasible, [USC Emergency Information](emergency.usc.edu) will provide safety and other updates, including ways in which instruction will be continued by means of Blackboard, teleconferencing, and other technology.

 ## 💐 Acknowledgments